 To join PTK, attend one of the club meetings, contact a current member, or contact the Faculty Advisor, Professor Chris Yogerst.

 Meeting dates are Thursdays at 12 p.m. in Room 308, the College Life Exploration Center!

 Each newly inducted member receives:

-What is a Peer Student Mentor?
+What is a Peer Mentor?

 Balancing school and work with the rest of life’s responsibilities becomes increasingly difficult, we want to help!
-The College Life Exploration Center (CLEC) offers UW-WC students an opportunity to work with a peer apprentice that is willing to assist other members of their cohort in a number of ways.
+The College Life Exploration Center (CLEC) offers UWM at Washington County students an opportunity to work with a peer apprentice that is willing to assist other members of their cohort in a number of ways.
 Peer mentoring can cover anything not currently offered by the Learning Commons Tutoring Center, including deciding on a major, figuring out the whole 'college thing', job applications, referral to resources available on campus, etc.